AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 Constructor

-- Runs only once wh
+- Runs only once when the contract is deployed
--
+- Used to set initial values
+- Only one constructor is allowed per contract
+- Not part of the final deployed code